 The Library has 2 laptops for checkout and they are in great demand.
 The checkout period is four days, which is very generous.
 Most libraries don't even allow their laptops to go out of the building.

 If the UGF Library does not own the book or article that you need, we can usually borrow if from another library via the Interlibrary Loan service.

-Print magazines & journals require an editorial process to weed out inaccurate or bad information.
-Most Internet sites do not have an editorial process to determine quality information.
+Magazines & journals require an editorial process to weed out inaccurate or bad information.
+Many Internet sites do not have an editorial process to determine quality information.
 While there are many good websites, there are thousands of websites with false, misleading, inaccurate or just plain wrong information.
 Do you really want your doctor using a surgical technique that he found on the website of a 16 year old?

 Long time Art Professor Sister Mary Trinitas Morin painted the Library Blessing.
 The Library has several examples of her work including the World of Books calligraphy and the Christ the King painting.
 Her work is showcased at the Gallerie Trinitas and in the Trinitas Chapel.